UX Case Study - Weather notification application

 Improvements

-Based on the Lo-fi prototypes above, I had some usability tests with my friends who were not designers to prove usability of this application.
-Examples below are about some pain points I’ve notified during user testing.
+Based on the lo-fi prototypes, I ran usability tests with non-designer friends to prove the application's usability.
+Below are some pain points I caught during testing.

 "If you want to improve a piece of software, all you have to do is watch people using it and see when they grimace, and then you can fix that." - David Kelley